Courtesy navigation

 Building a network

-Once you've decided you need a business IT network, it's important you plan and build one that's appropriate for your business needs
+Build a networkOnce you’ve decided you need a business computer network, it’s important you plan and build one that’s appropriate for your business needs.

-To start building a network, you must first define your network requirements.
-These describe why you need a network, how it will be used and enable you to establish some priorities.
+To start building a computer network, define your network requirements.
+These describe what you want to do with your network.

 If you lack networking experience, a good IT supplier will be able to help you at this stage.

-How to network an IT system
+How to network a computer system

 Once you’ve defined your network requirements, you can use these to create a specification for your network.
 You’ll need to answer a few key questions:

-Wireless is versatile, but sometimes less reliable.
-Many companies use a mix; cables to static computers at desks and wireless for smartphones, tablets and ad-hoc access in meeting rooms.
+is versatile, but slower and sometimes less reliable.
+Many companies use a mix: cables to network computers at desks and wireless for ad-hoc access in meeting rooms and other areas.

 • How will you keep your network secure?
 It’s very important you take key security precautions to protect your network from hackers, viruses and other online threats.

-Typical IT networks
+Typical computer networks

-An advanced network might include 30 devices and a powerful server, connected by cables.
+An advanced network might include 30 computers and a powerful server, connected by cables.
 The server would enable the company to run its own intranet, customer relationship management system and collaboration software.
 A number of shared printers could also be installed, and wireless access offered in common areas and meeting rooms.
 A network like this could cost £5,000 or more.

-Buying equipment and building an IT network
+Buying equipment and building a computer network

 Installing cables is usually the first task.
 It can also cause the most disruption.
 Then it’s usually a matter of plugging everything in, setting up your server (if you have one) and installing any other necessary software.

 You should be able to set up a simple network without having to delve too deeply into complicated settings.
-However, setting up a server is particularly tricky, and must be done correctly to keep your data safe from hackers.
-If you don't have experience of server management, leave it to the experts.
+However, setting up a server is particularly tricky, and must be done right to keep your data safe from hackers.
+If you don’t have experience of server management, leave it to the experts.